-The Draft West Area Specific Plan was developed based on New Urbanism design principals to promote walkability and the use of alternative modes of transportation, provide a variety of housing choices, ensure access to parks and open space and promote sustainability.
+The Draft Central Area Specific Plan was developed based on New Urbanism design principals to promote walkability and the use of alternative modes of transportation, provide a variety of housing choices, ensure access to parks and open space and promote sustainability.
 The Draft Specific Plan Area (also referred herein as "Plan Area") has been designed to provide convenient pedestrian and bicycle access to schools, parks, and open space areas.
 For example, land uses have been located to ensure a 5 to 10 minute walk to the Village Center portion of the development area, parks, and other uses.
 Additionally, bus transit access to the project would be such that anyone within the Plan Area would be within walking distance, approximately 1⁄2 mile, of a bus stop.
 Monterey-Salinas Transit (MST) currently provides bus service provided along Boronda Road, adjacent to the Plan Area, and may provide transit service within the interior of the Plan Area in the future, as funding becomes available.
 Public sidewalks would be adjacent to all proposed public streets, and there would be pavement and striping for bike lanes and/or paths within portions of the Plan Area.

 In addition, a variety of pedestrian connections would be provided; the proposed parks would provide additional walking paths between various portions of the Plan Area, as well as to adjacent off-site areas.
 A northerly and southerly greenway is proposed that runs east-west through the entire North of Boronda Future Growth Area.
 A greenway is a shared-use, paved, all-weather, ADA-compliant path within a landscaped planter.
-It is a bicycle route that connects bicycle lanes on San Juan Grade Road easterly to bicycle lanes on McKinnon Street, El Dorado Drive, Natividad Road, Independence Boulevard, Constitution Boulevard, Sanborn Road, and Williams Road.
+It is a bicycle route that connects bicycle lanes on San Juan Grade Road easterly to bicycle lanes on McKinnon Street, El Dorado Drive, Natividad Road, Independence Boulevard, Hemingway Drive, Constitution Boulevard, Sanborn Road, and Williams Road.
 Further, a variety of traffic calming measures would be included in the Plan Area.
 Bicycle parking would also be provided within the Plan Area.
-Overall, given that the West Area Specific Plan is designed in accordance with New Urbanism principles, non-automobile transportation choices are accorded a high priority in the development of the plan.
+Overall, given that the Central Area Specific Plan is designed in accordance with New Urbanism principles, non-automobile transportation choices are accorded a high priority in the development of the plan.

 The expected amount of traffic generated by the proposed project was estimated based on the proposed project land uses, distributed across the existing transportation network based on observed traffic volumes.
-After accounting for the impact of project-related traffic on existing conditions, an operational analysis found that eight intersections would experience below-standard LOS scores in the morning and/or evening peak period under the Existing Plus Project Conditions scenario.
-The Northbound Off-Ramps at East Boronda Road and East Laurel Drive would operate at LOS E, which is below the minimum standards set by the County CMP.
+After accounting for the impact of project-related traffic on existing conditions, an operational analysis found that five (5) intersections would experience below-standard LOS scores in the morning and/or evening peak period under the Existing Plus Project Conditions scenario.
+The East Laurel Drive northbound off-ramp was found to operate at LOS E in the PM peak conditions, which is below the minimum standards set by the County CMP.
 No significant impacts were found on the US 101 study segments in the Existing plus Project scenario.

-Transportation Impact Analysis (TIA) evaluate for traffic impacts at existing, or "Project Condition" and in the future "Cumulative Condition".
+The TIA evaluates traffic impacts in an existing condition, and for a future "Cumulative Condition".
 For this TIA, 2045 is the future horizon year for Cumulative Condition impact analyses.
 Based on observed volumes in the Existing Condition, travel behavior forecasting software was used to estimate and distribute future vehicle traffic onto the roadway network in order to test how the proposed project would impact the transportation network.
 The roadway network improvements provided in the City's General Plan, including the eastside and westside bypasses, are reflected in the cumulative analyses.